-Search and compare car hire quotes from Blue Valley Car Hire at Corvera Airport.
+Search and compare car hire quotes from Blue Valley Car Hire at Corvera Airport (Murcia International).

 Blue Valley Car Hire provide car hire quotes for most of the major locations in the Costa Calida including Cartagena, La Manga, Los Alcazares, Murcia (city) and Santiago de la Ribera.

 You can select your quote in £'s or €'s.

-The new state of the art Murcia International Airport at Corvera replaces San Javier in January 2019 for all passenger flights.
-The new airport provides easy access to the Costa Calida and southern Costa Blanca.
+The new state of the art Murcia International Airport (RMU) at Corvera replaces San Javier in January 2019 for all passenger flights.
+Corvera Airport provides easy access to the Costa Calida the southern Costa Blanca and Murcia city.

 Blue Valley Car Hire provide car rental at Corvera Airport (Murcia International) from January 2019 when San Javier closes for passenger flights.
 Use the form above to book.
 Car rental bookings from January 15th 2019 in Murcia will be from Corvera not San Javier.
 Car rental companies currently operating at San Javier (Centauro, Europcar, Firefly, Goldcar, InterRent) will be transferring to Corvera at the time the new airport opens.